 We are writing to let you know of some exciting news for Hinguar Primary School.
-From April, we will be getting our first visit from a dog, called Milo, who will be a regular attender at Hinguar Primary School.
-Milo is 2.5 years old small Shihpoo (cross breed of a shih tzu and poodle).
-Many parents have already met Milo over the Garrison, as he belongs to Mrs. White.
-He is small, playful, cuddly and very calm once he has had a run around with his friends.

-Shihpoos are a breed of dog that are known for their mild temperament, and he has a hypo-allergenic coat.
-Milo will be only coming into school for short sessions initially.
-Mrs. White will obviously be caring for Milo in school, but other staff will be taking him for sessions too, as he settles.
+From next week, we will be getting our first visit from a dog, called Scruff, who will be a regular attender on a Tuesday morning at Hinguar Primary School.
+Scruff is 2.5 years old and is a Border Terrier and belongs to Mrs Waite.
+He is small, playful, very calm and loves lots of tummy tickles.
+Border Terriers are known for their mild temperament and gentle nature.
+Scruff will be coming into school for short sessions initially.
+Mrs. Waite will obviously be caring for Scruff in school and will be taking him for sessions with the children as he settles.

-In an assembly, we will discuss with the children the rules and expectations and the benefits about having a dog in school.
-We have undertaken a significant amount of research and are aware of many benefits to having a school dog including:
+Prior to Milo, our first dog, visiting, in an assembly, we discussed with the children the rules and expectations and the benefits about having a dog in school.
+We also undertook a significant amount of research and are aware of many benefits to having a school dog including: